6 Ways to Make a Garden Affordable

 Food such as tomatoes and pineapple have seeds that can be taken out and grown in your garden.
 Before you even eat some of the Food you buy at your local grocery store or farmer’s market, consider taking the seeds out first and planting them later.
 That is an excellent way to get Food and seeds at the same time!

 If you’re gardening on a deck, you’re probably using containers to plant your garden plants.
 Now, you probably already know that you need holes in the bottom of the container to allow it to drain correctly.
 Many people don’t realize that you can drill these holes in any container you come across.
 So instead of just focusing on a container with holes, consider one that suits your needs.
 Drilling a hole in the bottom is a lot easier than you think, and it can save you a few extra dollars!

 Shop Yard Sales

 Many gardening tips 101 articles online claim that heading to a local garage or yard sale can often be flooded with many gardening tools.
-This can include your pots, tools and sometimes even plants.
+That can include your pots, tools, and sometimes even plants.
 If you want to be frugal, skip on the new purchases and consider buying used!
-This is a fantastic way to save up to 80 percent.
+That is a fantastic way to save up to 80 percent.

 Try to Time sales

-Buying seeds are already cheap, but did you know that you can time sales and get seeds for next to nothing?
-When stores want to get rid of their seeds for the season, they will often put them on sale for next to nothing.
-This is your chance to come in and buy the seeds that you need for next year.
+Buying seeds is already cheap, but did you know that you can time sales and get seeds next to nothing?
+When stores want to get rid of their seeds for the season, they will often put them on sale next to nothing.
+That is your chance to come in and buy the seeds that you need for next year.
 Great times to check for seeds include late October and right after Memorial Day.

 Saving with your garden isn’t hard at all!
 By thinking frugal and following these tips mentioned above, there’s no reason you can’t save big!